 I have been playing since the days of Pong.
 I was addicted to Pac-Man when I first went to college (back in the before-time).
 I tend to like RPGs, especially dungeon crawlers.

 Old favorites: NeverWinter Nights, Might & Magic, and Ultima (the original series, not the MMORPG).
 I loved Dragon Age: Origins.
 Other games I am fond of playing are American McGee’s Alice, Mass Effect, Pillars of Eternity, the Sacred series, and Skyrim.
 As much as I am a fan of Resident Evil, the later games have been pretty much “meh”; I really wanted to like those games.
-Lately, I have developed an interest in modding; with the help of some student workers, I am working on creating some mods that have an educational component.

 Where have you traveled?